Ayms/iAnonym/README.md

 9th February 2013 : first successfull complete communication from the browser with the OP js inside the browser, see the results [First loading - in black the OR,in white the OP inside the browser with web console messages] (http://www.ianonym.com/img/first_browser_page3.jpg)

-It's already quite fast while no optimization efforts have been made.
+It's already fast while no optimization efforts have been made.

 ## Browser's required modules and status :